ch-stark/blogapplicationsetsglobalnamespace/blog.md

 ## Configuration Options regarding Gitops-Operator

-In the following we are discussing two configuration options and explain the differences:

 ArgoCD can operate in two dfferent modes: `Namespace` and `Cluster`.
 For security reasons the namespaces to enable for Cluster mode can only be done in the subscription.
 The `ARGOCD_CLUSTER_CONFIG_NAMESPACES` grants the specific Argo CD instance cluster-wider privileges (including setting up ClusterRoles), while the label approach only grants access to the labeled namespaces.

 ####  making `open-cluster-management-global-set` a Cluster-Scoped-Namespace for GitopsOperator